 1 row in set (0.03 sec)

 The following example creates a partitioned table named sales.
-The table uses the order_time column as the partition key and adopts interval partitioning.
-Additionally, an interval policy and a DLM policy are defined for the table.
+This table uses the order_time column as the partition key and divides partitions by time interval.
+The table has two policies: INTERVAL and DLM.

-1. Create a table named sales with a DLM policy defined.
+Create the sales table with a DLM policy.

 CREATE TABLE `sales` (